irBags/Project-P3OL-compatible-software/README.md

 # P3OL server information:
-An AOL® (America Online®) server written in Python (3.10) focusing on the 16/32-bit AOL® 3.0 client versions - for the time being.
+An custom server compatible with old school America Online® clients written in Python (3.10) focusing on the 16/32-bit 3.0 client versions - for the time being.
-> AOL® versions 4+ integration is planned for the future.
+> Support for versions 4+ are planned for the future.
 >
 > **Currently closed source.**

 A nostalgic return to the youth of the 90s', and the online community that sparked a copious amount of young adults interests in software development.
 America Online was one of the foundations that started many on their paths into the computer sciences.
-And so I embark on a journey to [re]animate/[re]vive/[re]turn AOL® by writing a server, from scratch, using resources found all over the internet - while also learning Python.
+And so I embark on a journey to [re]animate/[re]vive/[re]turn it by writing a server, from scratch, using resources found all over the internet - while also learning Python.

 In addition to being an old geek and nostalgic for the good old '90s, my intent for the project is to bring back a medium that sparked kids of all ages interests' in programming.
 A lot of those people went on to do great things with the skills they acquired during their "haxor" days on AOL®.
 I wanted to bring back that same medium, and possibly set some young kids on the right path?
 The latter is more than likely a pipe dream, but you never know.